davinawooley/davinawooley/README.md

 # ✌🏾 Hi, I’m Davina!
-- 👀 I’m interested in developing tech that assists and brings ease to users.

 - 📫 Feel free to email me at davinawooley@gmail.com!
 My personal website is davinawooley.com
 <br><br><br>